 Want to cut on-the-job stress, confusion, and hassles?

-Look no farther than the upfront agreement, a powerful and underused trick to reduce the pain of leading, improve attitudes, and ensure positive outcomes.
+Look no farther than the upfront agreement, a powerful and underutilized trick to reduce the pain of leading, improve attitudes, and ensure positive outcomes.

 An “upfront agreement” is a statement or discussion you have prior to an issue arising.
 In short, you discuss the possible challenges that may happen and decide in advance how to handle them.